COVID-19 To find news on upcoming openings and happenings in the City of Woburn please click here.

 - Statewide Housing Advocacy Reintegration and Prevention (S.H.A.R.P.) – This program is collaboration between the Massachusetts Department of Veteran Services and the U.S. Department of Veterans Affairs (VA) in the effort to end homelessness among Veterans.
 This is accomplished through peer support, mental health services, psychiatric evaluation and linkages to emergency shelter at a Veteran-centric facility while concurrently initiating processes for long-term remediation of the Veteran’s homelessness through enrollment in the HUD-VASH program.
 This initiative requires the provision of an existing network of DVS Veteran-specific service providers, all of whom are dedicated at 100% effort to the care of homeless Veterans, to which Peer Support and Mental Health Specialists will be hired to provide care coordination services.

-- Annuity: The Commonwealth of Massachusetts and its Department of Veterans’ Services are pleased to provide an annuity in the amount of $2,000 which is payable biannually on August 1st and February 1st in two installments of $1,000 each.
+- Annuity: The Commonwealth of Massachusetts and its Department of Veterans’ Services are pleased to provide an annuity payable biannually on August 1st and February 1st in two installments.
 Please be aware that NEW applications for an August payment must be received and approved by DVS June 30th in any given year.
 NEW Applications for a February payment must be received and approved by DVS by December 31st in any given year.
 This annuity is given in recognition of the service of our distinguished 100% service-connected disabled veterans and to the parents of distinguished veterans (Gold Star Parents) and the unmarried spouses (Gold Star Wives or Husbands) of distinguished veterans who gave their lives in the service of their country during wartime.

 - Annuity for blind

 - Annuity direct deposit

 - Annuity for un-remarried gold star mother family readiness checklist

 - Family readiness checklist